briceln/docteur-memo-test/README.md

 ### USEFUL INFORMATION

+#### DATABASE CREDENTIALS
 The database connection credentials are in the .env file located at the root of /app.

+#### DUPLICATE OF MODELS AND SCHEMA PACKAGES
+**Unfortunately, the python package containing the models/ and schema/ folders when copied into the docker was not detected by python, which is why a copy is included in app/ and predict_app/.
+One solution would be to import the package via a github repo to get around the problem.**

+#### WHY SENTRY
-[Sentry](https://sentry.io/) is used to monitor the performance of each route and track errors.
+[Sentry](https://sentry.io/) is used to monitor the performance (p50, p99, TPM) of each route and track errors.

 ![Sentry_api](./img/sentry_api.png)
 ![Sentry_api_test_features](./img/sentry_feature_test.png)